-In 2020, two D.C.
-Spriestersbach Prizes will be awarded – one in Mathematical and Physical Sciences and Engineering and one in the Social Sciences.
+In 2021, two D.C.
+Spriestersbach Prizes will be awarded – one in the Humanities and Fine Arts and one in the Biological and Life Sciences.

-To be eligible, a student must have received the doctorate or completed all doctoral degree requirements (includes having the final deposit of the dissertation cleared through the Graduate College) between July 1, 2018 and June 30, 2020.
+To be eligible, a student must have received the doctorate or completed all doctoral degree requirements (includes having the final deposit of the dissertation cleared through the Graduate College).

 Nominees' dissertations should represent highly original work that is an unusually significant contribution to their fields.
 Subcommittees chosen by the Graduate College will review the nominations and select recipients of the prize.
 See a list of past winners and their dissertation titles.